htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/tech-stack.md

 {{<section title="Development">}}
 ## AI & Data Analysis
-**Python 3.9:** We worked mostly in PyCharm, with many different Packages and libraries including: StyleGAN2,  numpy, torch,  librosa,  matplotlib.pyplot and Pillow.Image.
+**Python 3.9:** We worked mostly in PyCharm, with many different packages and libraries including: StyleGAN2,  numpy, torch,  librosa,  matplotlib.pyplot and Pillow.Image.

+We used **StyleGAN2-ada-pytorch** to create and train pkl weight files for image generation.
+We trained over 20000 manually curated images, resulting in different generative styles.
 For training our custom StyleGAN models we used the HTW Deepgreen Server.

 ## Architecture & Server

-#### Microservice Architecture Philosophy
-- all Parts of the Pipeline are thier own little Modules
+**Microservice Architecture Philosophy:** All Parts of the Pipeline are thier own little Modules.

-#### RESTFull API & Websockets
-- Enableing connection between the Pipline Modules
-- implemented with Flask(Python-Modules) and Express(Web-Modules)
+**RESTFull API & Websockets:** This enables the connection between the Pipline Modules, this is implemented with Flask(Python-Modules) and Express(Web-Modules).

-#### Git-Lab and automated CI/CD
-- GitLab for keeping the code of all modules
-- CI / CD as a cornerstone of our development work, after initial manual deploying and testing always hollistic.
-Enables fast Feedback.
+**Git-Lab and automated CI/CD:** We have a private GitLab-Server for keeping the code of all modules.
+We also implemented an automated CI / CD piple there as a cornerstone of our development work, after initial manual deploying and testing always hollistic.
+This enables fast Feedback.

-#### Docker-Container
-- Every Modul is it's own Docker-Container
-- Internal Routeing with Docker Compose and Nginx Reverse Proxy for SSL and Entrypoint mapping
+**Docker-Container:** Every of our Modul is it's own Docker-Container.
+We use internal routing with Docker Compose and Nginx Reverse Proxy for SSL-Encryption and entrypoint mapping.

-#### Dev and Prod Structure
-- 2x the same structure in parallel
-- To have a test and dev structure internally, but our live product is still uncoupled from it.
+**Dev and Prod Structure:** We have 2x the same structure in parallel.
+This gives us the oppertunity to have a test and dev structure internally, but our live product is still uncoupled from it.

-#### Dedicated GPU Server
-- Dedicated Server for the demanding calculations of Style-GAN
-- Is dynamically added to the Pipleine, if avilable

-#### Differnt Utility Servers
+**Dedicated GPU Server:**
+We have a dedicated Server for the demanding generation of Style-GAN, whichs needs a powerfull GPU.
+This server is dynamically added to the Pipleine as a spot-instance  for cost saving reasons.

-- Mailserver, Storage Server, Database, Assets-Server, GitLab Server
+**Differnt Utility Servers: ** We have a Mailserver, a Storage Server, a Database, an Assets-Server and our GitLab Server.